First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

 \subsection{Overview of the proof}

-A fundamental idea regarding twin-width is that upper bounds on twin-width can be witnessed by orders on vertices which exclude grid-like structures in the adjacency matrix.
+A fundamental idea regarding twin-width is that upper bounds on twin-width can be witnessed by orders on vertices that exclude grid-like structures in the adjacency matrix.
 This idea appears in the founding works of Guillemot and Marx~\cite{Guillemot14} and Bonnet et al.~\cite{twin-width1}, and the relation between twin-width and orders has been deeply explored in~\cite{twin-width4}.
-However it is difficult to provide witnesses for \emph{lower bounds} on twin-width using this approach: one needs to somehow prove that \emph{all} orders contain grids.
-To this purpose, in any tournament~$T$, we want to construct an order~$<$ which, if~$T$ has small twin-width, is a witness of this fact.
-An equivalent and more precise requirement is that if~$T$ has twin-width~$k$, then the bi-relation~$(T,<)$ should have twin-width at most~$f(k)$ for some function~$f$.
+However it is difficult to provide witnesses for lower bounds on twin-width using this approach: one needs to somehow prove that \emph{all} orders contain grids.
+To this purpose, we want to construct an order~$<$ in any given tournament~$T$, such that when~$T$ has small twin-width, $<$ is a witness of this fact.
+That is, if~$T$ has twin-width~$k$, then the bi-relation~$(T,<)$ should have twin-width at most~$f(k)$ for some function~$f$.

-A tentative approach to obtain such an order is to describe it in FO logic--- that is, to give a FO transduction which produces a total ordering on any given tournament.
+A tentative approach to obtain such an order is to describe it in FO logic--- that is, to give an FO transduction that produces a total ordering on any given tournament.
 Indeed, FO transductions preserve twin-width up to some function~\cite[Theorem~39]{twin-width1}.
-Thus, if there is a universal transduction~$\Phi$ which on any tournament~$T$ computes some order~$<$, we immediately obtain~$\tww(T,<) \le f(\tww(T))$ as desired.
+Thus, if there is a universal transduction~$\Phi$ computing some order~$<$ on any tournament~$T$, then we obtain~$\tww(T,<) \le f(\tww(T))$ as desired.
 With such a transduction, and some additional requirements such as~$<$ being efficiently computable, it would be straightforward to obtain our results from the known case of ordered graphs~\cite{twin-width4}.
 Unfortunately, this approach fails: to transduce a total order on an iterated lexicographic product of the 3-cycle with itself, one needs a first-order formula with size increasing in the number of iterations~\cite{bojanczyk2022noorder}.
 This class of counter-examples also has twin-width~1, meaning that it is not even possible to transduce an order on the class of tournaments of twin-width~$k$ for a fixed~$k$.